 What about the Annual Protection Plan?

-If you're a regular Deerfoot, Stoney, or Crowchild commuter, chips become something you deal with yearly rather than once.
-The Annual Protection Plan (in-shop, C$99/year, up to 10 repairs) is sized exactly for that pattern: two or more chips a year and the Plan is already cheaper than paying per visit.
-It's a straight math call — no gimmicks, no small print — and it's designed for drivers whose windshields see the wrong end of spring gravel more than once.
+If you're a regular Deerfoot, Stoney, or Crowchild commuter, chips become something you deal with yearly.
+The Annual Plan ($99/year, up to 10 repairs) is sized exactly for that pattern: two or more chips a year and the Plan is already cheaper than paying per visit.